Skip to main content

 When you introduce therapeutic testosterone from an external source, your body’s command center perceives this influx.
 The brain, noting the high levels of testosterone, believes its own production is no longer required.
 In response, it reduces its own signals.
 The hypothalamus dials down GnRH, which in turn causes the pituitary to cease its dispatch of LH and FSH.

 Without the stimulating signals from LH and FSH, the testes pause both testosterone production and spermatogenesis.
-This state of suppressed sperm production is a predictable, physiological consequence of (TRT).
+This state of suppressed sperm production is a predictable, physiological consequence of testosterone replacement therapy (TRT).
 It is the body responding exactly as its programming dictates.
 The primary “risk” is this induced infertility, a state that is often reversible but requires a deliberate and informed approach to restore.

 The body’s reproductive system operates on a precise feedback loop, and introducing external hormones predictably pauses its natural function.